contao/docs/docs/manual/layout/site-structure/configure-pages.en.md

 This article is machine translated.
 {{% /notice %}}

-After you have selected the correct page types for your pages, you can configure them to meet your requirements.
-The setting options vary depending on the page type.
+After you have selected the right page types for your pages, you can configure them to suit your needs.
+The configuration options vary depending on the page type.

 ## Page aliases

 The **alias of** a page is a unique and meaningful reference that you can use to call up a page in your browser.
 If you leave this field empty when creating a page, Contao will automatically assign the alias.
 Each alias must be unique within the domain used, i.e. it can only occur once.

 {{% notice warning %}}
-The alias of the start page should always `index`be Only then will the URL generated for this page be an empty request.
+The alias of the home page should always `index`be Only then will the generated URL for this page be an empty request.
+{{% /notice %}}

 ## Metadata

-The meta data of a page mostly refers to the corresponding meta tags in the header of the HTML page.
+The metadata of a page mostly refers to the corresponding meta tags in the header area of the HTML page.
 You can use them to define the title and description of a page, among other things.

-**Page title:** The page title is used in the `<title>`tag of the web page and often appears in Google and other search results.
-It should not contain more than 65 characters, as many search engines simply cut off titles that are longer.
+**Page title:** The page title is used in the `<title>`tag of the website and often appears in search results of Google and Co.
+It should not contain more than 65 characters, because many search engine longer titles simply cut off.

 **Output in source code:**